anj1/NeuralNets.jl/README.md

 ### Training Methods
 Once the MLP type is constructed we train it using one of several provided training functions.

 * `train(nn, trainx, valx, traint, valt)`: This training method relies on calling the external [Optim.jl](https://github.com/JuliaOpt/Optim.jl) package.
 By default it uses the `gradient_descent` algorithm.
-However, by setting the `train_method` parameter, the following algorithms can also be selected: `levenberg_marquardt`, `momentum_gradient_descent`, or `nelder-mead`.
+However, by setting the `train_method` parameter, the following algorithms can also be selected: `levenberg_marquardt`, `momentum_gradient_descent`, or `nelder_mead`.
 The function accepts two data sets: the training data set (inputs and outputs given with `trainx` and `traint`) and the validation set (`valx`, `valt`).
 Input data must be a matrix with each data point occuring as a column of the matrix.
 Optional parameters include:
     * `maxiter` (default: 100): Number of iterations before giving up.
     * `tol` (default: 1e-5): Convergence threshold.
 Does not affect `levenberg_marquard`.
     * `ep_iterl` (default: 5): Performance is evaluated on the validation set every `ep_iter` iterations.
 A smaller number gives slightly better convergence but each iteration takes a slightly longer time.